-Evaluation of Web-based instruction in interior design education: A pilot study THESIS
+Evaluation of Web-based instruction in interior design education: A pilot study

 Katherine Nora Blair, Eastern Michigan University, United States